 There are many ways Sixth Form girls experience responsibility for others through elected and voluntary roles.
 Becoming an ambassador, running a club, taking on the role of prefect and even Head Girl – these are all roles which give girls a sense of pride, duty and leadership.
 The Independent Schools Inspectorate describes how our girls “make excellence positive contributions to lives of others within schools and the local and wider communities.”

-Allow me to tell you about the incredible opportunities at NGHS.Anna, Head Girl
+Allow me to tell you about the incredible opportunities at NGHS.Anna, former Head Girl